Glue42 Server

 Available since Glue42 Enterprise 3.12

-Glue42 Server is a server-side application that provides data to Glue42 (applications, Layouts, preferences) and allows monitoring and interacting with users running Glue42.
+Glue42 Server is a server-side app that provides data to Glue42 (apps, Layouts, preferences) and allows monitoring and interacting with users running Glue42.

 It also includes an Admin UI that helps managing the data stored in the Glue42 Server easier.